CiM/dn

 The German Research Foundation, the federal state of North Rhine-Westphalia and the Faculty of Medicine at the University of Münster financed the acquisition of the scanner and the necessary building work at the MIC to the tune of over three million euros.

 Research groups from a variety of institutes and disciplines work at the MIC in a shared infrastructure.
-They bring together a core of wide-ranging expertise and technologies in the field of biomedical imaging at the University of Münster, and use these technologies to research the behaviour of cells in organisms.
+They bring together a core of wide-ranging expertise and technologies in biomedical imaging at the University of Münster, and use these technologies to research the behaviour of cells in organisms.